MarkLorens/ADABali-SoloChallenge-Submission/README.md

 - **Earth is the focal point** — everything else, including the Sun, frames it rather than competing with it.
 - **One true light source** (the Sun) — no fill lighting that would flatten the "vast, dim" read.
 - **Realism-style graphics** for a believable space, but a **limited, reusable visual vocabulary for asteroids/debris** rather than hand-authoring every unique shape — variation without one-off cost.
 - **Roghbrol (and anything alien) should never read as silly** — powerful, ancient, advanced, unbothered by human concerns.
-Reference points from the brief: Enigma (Dota 2), Algalon (WoW), Archon (StarCraft 2), Nocturne (LoL), Unbidden (Stellaris) — cosmic-scale, not cute-alien.
+Reference points from the brief: Enigma (Dota 2), Algalon (WoW), Archon (StarCraft 2), Nocturne (LoL), Unbidden (Stellaris) — cosmic-scale, not cute-alien. *NOT YET IMPLEMENTED*
 - **Accurate per-planet size/order/coloring** so the solar system reads correctly without needing labels.
 - **Quiet atmosphere** — restraint over spectacle in the sound design.